cppzmq is a C++ binding for libzmq. It has the following design goals:

 #include <iostream> #include <zmq_addon.hpp> int main() { zmq::context_t ctx; zmq::socket_t sock1(ctx, zmq::socket_type::push); zmq::socket_t sock2(ctx, zmq::socket_type::pull); sock1.bind("tcp://127.0.0.1:*"); const std::string last_endpoint = sock1.get(zmq::sockopt::last_endpoint); std::cout << "Connecting to " << last_endpoint << std::endl; sock2.connect(last_endpoint); std::array<zmq::const_buffer, 2> send_msgs = { zmq::str_buffer("foo"), zmq::str_buffer("bar!") }; if (!zmq::send_multipart(sock1, send_msgs)) return 1; std::vector<zmq::message_t> recv_msgs; const auto ret = zmq::recv_multipart( sock2, std::back_inserter(recv_msgs)); if (!ret) return 1; std::cout << "Got " << *ret << " messages" << std::endl; return 0; }

-directory for more examples.
+See the examples directory for more examples.
 When the project is compiled with tests enabled, each example gets compiled to an executable.

-API in use, see this Tour of CPPZMQ by @brettviren.
+For an extensive overview of the zmq.hpp API in use, see this Tour of CPPZMQ by @brettviren.

-Bindings for libzmq in zmq.hpp
+Bindings for libzmq in zmq.hpp:

 Types: